A habit of idleness

 Journey out of idleness

-I think the best start to something new is taking small steps.
+I think the best start for something new is taking small steps.
 Finding our way out of an idle life begins with a decision to change.
 Something as simple as picking up a book can lead to bigger things.

 This can lead to learning, a great way to keep the mind sharp and can be fun.
 Have you ever thought, “I wish I knew that language.”
 If so, what’s stopping you from starting?
 Start small, learn the numbers from 1 – 10, or simple words like colors and foods.